 Do I Need to Add My Subdomains As Unwanted Referrals in GA4?

-From what I’ve been reading, there seem to be mixed opinions but I haven’t found anything solid that convinces me that you do.
 Plus, if you look at adding a new domain to the GA4 unwanted referrals, there is no reference to subdomains.
 Everything is at the domain level.

 Check that out below with all 5 options in the dropdown menu specifically referencing the domain level.

-With all that said, I’ve been wrong before.
+With all this said, I’ve been wrong before.
 So if you think I’m wrong, drop a comment and tell the world (the small segment of the world interested in GA4 subdomain tracking, at least).
 I’ll update the article and give you full attribution for being smart while I am less smart.

 How Do I See My Different Subdomains in GA4 Reports?